eosnetworkfoundation/mandel-swift/EXAMPLES.md

 Basic submission of a transaction is shown in the main [README.md](README.md) file at the top level of the repository.
 Please see the [Basic Usage](README.md/#basic-usage) example for details.

-### How to Transfer an EOSIO Token
+### How to Transfer an EOS Token

-The [Basic Usage](README.md/#basic-usage) example in the top level [README.md](README.md) file is an example of transferring an EOSIO token.
+The [Basic Usage](README.md/#basic-usage) example in the top level [README.md](README.md) file is an example of transferring an EOS token.
 Please see that example for details.

 ## Extended Transaction Examples